What Is Depression?

 Depending on the severity of the depression, treatment can take a few weeks or much longer.
 In many cases, significant improvement can be made in 10 to 15 sessions.

-Electroconvulsive Therapy (ECT): ECT is a medical treatment most commonly used for patients with severe major depression or bipolar disorder who have not responded to other treatments.
+Electroconvulsive Therapy (ECT) is a medical treatment most commonly used for patients with severe major depression or bipolar disorder who have not responded to other treatments.
 It involves a brief electrical stimulation of the brain while the patient is under anesthesia.
-A patient typically receives ECT 2-to-3 times a week for a total of 6 to 12 treatments.
+A patient typically receives ECT two to three times a week for a total of six to 12 treatments.
 ECT has been used since the 1940s, and many years of research have led to major improvements.
-It is usually managed by a team of trained medical professionals including a psychiatrist, an anesthesiologist, and a nurse or physician assistant.
+It is usually managed by a team of trained medical professionals including a psychiatrist, an anesthesiologist and a nurse or physician assistant.

 Self-help and Coping

 There are a number of things people can do to help reduce the symptoms of depression.
 For many people, regular exercise helps create positive feeling and improve mood.
-Getting enough sleep on a regular basis, eating a healthy diet, and avoiding alcohol can also help reduce symptoms of depression.
+Getting enough quality sleep on a regular basis, eating a healthy diet and avoiding alcohol (a depressant) can also help reduce symptoms of depression.

 Depression is a real illness and help is available.
 With proper diagnosis and treatment, the vast majority of people with depression will overcome it.
 If you are experiencing symptoms of depression, a first step is to see your family physician or psychiatrist.
 Talk about your concerns and request a thorough evaluation.
 This is a start to addressing mental health needs.